myousefi2016/cbcflow/demo/documented/FlowAroundCylinder/documentation.rst

              path.join(path.dirname(path.realpath(__file__)),"../../../cbcflow-data/cylinder_129k.xml.gz"),
             ]

-This requires that you have installed the demo data, as specified in :ref:`getstarted`.
+This requires that you have installed the demo data, as specified in :ref:`Demos`.

 The domain is based on a rectangle with corners in (0,0), (0,1), (10,0) and (10,1).
 The cylinder is centered in (2,0.5) with radius of 0.12.
 The different boundaries